 Applicants for the next round of grants must submit a Pre-Application by November 15, 2018 to be able to submit a full grant application.

 Full grant applications are due January 1, 2019.
 A selection process will take place in February with announcements of project selections in March.
 FPR will then seek funding approval from the Federal Highway Administration for the selected projects, hoping to get grants fully approved by June 15.

 Plan projects accordingly, after the grant agreement is both fully approved and executed by FPR/the Grantor and the Sponsor/the Grantee.

-The Recreational Trails Program (RTP) is a federally funded program of the Department of Transportation’s Federal Highway Administration (FHWA), administered at the State level to help States develop and maintain recreational trails, trail-related facilities and trailheads.
-Both motorized and non-motorized trail projects may qualify for RTP funds.
+The Recreational Trails Program (RTP) is a federal assistance program of the United States Department of Transportation’s Federal Highway Administration (FHWA), administered at the State level, providing funding for development and maintenance of recreational trail potojects.
+Both motorized and non-motorized trail projects may qualify for assistance.

 Who is Eligible?